tkhyn/djangorecipebook/README.rst

 ---------

-In create mode, a templating engine is available for greater personalisation of your django project initialisation.
+In create mode, a templating engine is available for greater personalisation of your django project initialization.

 Templates discovery
 ...................